xylophonehero/isj-photography/src/pages/sessions/wedding.md

   A wedding should be one of the most important, most memorable days of a couple’s life.
 As a couple you should be able to take in every single moment, and really enjoy the day you've spent so long planning.
 As a photographer, I believe the moments should be captured and turned into memories.
 The raw emotions should be frozen in time, and the fun should be embraced – not forced, posed or set up.

   I LOVE capturing weddings!
 It is literally the biggest honour to be a part of your day!
 I love how every single wedding and every single couple is different.
 I will work with and serve you, adapting to every environment.
 There is no wedding too big or too small.

   Get in touch with me by email at <a href="mailto:isjphoto@hotmail.co.uk">isjphoto@hotmail.co.uk</a> if you like my style and would like to know more.

   I look forward to hearing from you.

 pricing:
+  description: |
-  description: I offer packages to suit your needs and budget.
+    I offer packages to suit your needs and budget.
 Choose from the options below and please get in touch if you’d like anything a little different.

+    I’m a qualified makeup artist and with my husband Zoran, a qualified and experienced hairdresser, we also offer hair and makeup packages with our company Krstev Kreates.
+If you’d like to add hair and makeup to your wedding package, click <a href="/sessions/hair-and-makeup">here</a> for more info.

   tables:
       - title: Pinnacle
         price: 1999
         features:
           - 2 photographers
           - Pre-wedding meeting
           - Pre-wedding photo shoot
           - 10 hours coverage
           - 20 9"x6" luxury printed images
           - All digital images
           - Photos and edited slideshow saved on USB
           - Video Slideshow
           - Classic 8"x12" 20-page album
           - 20 thank you cards
           - £100 credit towards Wall Art
       - title: Vista
         price: 1499
         features:
           - 2 Photographers
           - 8 hours coverage
           - Pre-wedding meeting
           - 10 9"x6" luxury printed images
           - All digital images
           - Photos and edited slideshow saved on USB
           - Classic 5"x7" album
           - Video Slideshow
       - title: Signature
         price: 899
         features:
           - 1 Photographer
           - 8 hours coverage
           - Pre-wedding meeting
           - All web-ready images
           - Photos and edited slideshow saved on USB
 faqs:
   - question: Where are you based?
     answer: |